LucasRelva/desafio-nodejs/README.md

-# NestJS Project Management App
+# NestJS + Prisma + ReactJS Project Management App

-This is a project management application built with NestJS.
-The app provides endpoints to manage users, projects, tasks, and tags.
+This is a project management application built with NestJS + Prisma.
+The api provides endpoints to manage users, projects, tasks, and tags.
 Authentication is handled using JWT tokens.
+The front-end is built using ReactJS and Along with TypeScript.

 ## Features